unovue/radix-vue/README.md

 ## Why can't vue have nice things?

 An unofficial vue port of Radix Primitives.
-An accessible, unstyled and customisable UI Library for building top quality design systems.
+Radix is an unstyled, customisable UI Library with built in accessibility for building top quality design systems.

 ## Installation